 Trees, shrubs, plants, and flowers not only make the Town more visually appealing, they are also important to air quality and wildlife.
 The Town has many mature trees, but has also lost many to disease and development.
+Air quality is positively affected by green spaces.

-- 1. Explore partnering with societies to educate residents on benefits of a greener town, most beneficial species of trees, plants, and flowers, and maintenance to prevent disease to prevent further loss - 2.
-Explore establishment of programs to increase planting of trees, shrubs, and flowers - 3.
+- 1. Explore partnering with organizations to educate residents on benefits of a greener town, most beneficial species of trees, plants, and flowers, and maintenance to prevent disease to prevent further loss. - 2.
+Explore the establishment of programs to increase the planting of trees, shrubs, and flowers. - 3.
 Explore and monitor current trends of tree removal restrictions in other municipalities.